youngde811/TheOffensiveBard/README.md

 # The Insolent Bard

-A Shakespearean insult generator iOS app powered by Rust, bringing 400 years of eloquent invective to your fingertips.
+A Shakespearean insult generator iOS app powered by React Native, Expo and Rust, bringing 400 years of eloquent invective to your fingertips.

 ## Overview